IanW000/UbisoftNEXT2023/README.md

 #### "Get ready to blow up everything with Bomberman!"

 BOMB!
 BOMB!
-BOMB! is a bomberman-like game made in C++ for the Ubisoft NEXT 2021 programming competition.
+BOMB! is a bomberman-like game made in C++ in 2.5 days for the Ubisoft NEXT 2021 programming competition.

 ***[Watch the Gameplay Demo!](https://www.youtube.com/watch?v=oexk9rBuHZE&t=1s)***